-I don’t mean intention to commit immediately.
-What I mean is, a date implies the intention to get to know someone better, an offer to focus entirely on each other for a period.
-So when a potential partner suggests a spur-of-the-moment trip to Chipotle on the way back from a party, no one has previously expressed a commitment to focus on that other person, leading to divided attention and possible a lack of satisfaction on either or both sides.
+I don’t mean the intention to commit immediately.
+What I mean is, a date implies the intention to get to know someone better.
+An offer to focus entirely on each other for a period.
+When a potential partner suggests a spur-of-the-moment trip to Chipotle on the way back from a party, no one has previously expressed a commitment to focus on that other person, leading to divided attention and possibly a lack of satisfaction on either or both sides.
 It is unsatisfying to receive half-baked attention from someone you hope to get to know.
 This situation is one where a friend might come to you asking if it was a “real date.”
 My answer would probably be a solid “ehhhhh…?”

 How do you feel about Generation Y dating habits?
 Share with us!